Ping i525 vs i210: What Are the Differences?

 • Heavier swing weight may not appeal to all players

-Ping i525 is an excellent player distance iron that provides a combination of distance and shot-making ability that appeals to better players.
+Ping i525 is an excellent player distance iron that delivers a combination of distance and shot-making ability that appeals to better players.

 This iron features a construction that combines a 431 stainless steel head with a soft elastomer insert, providing a solid and consistent feel at impact.